NandiSRN/AWS-Devops--Foundation-SRN/05-kubernetes/04-scheduling/README.md

 Disk

+Network

-Special hardware (GPU, SSD, AZ, instance type)
+Special properties (GPU, SSD, AZ, instance type, dedicated purpose)

-You deploy applications (pods) and Kubernetes must:
+You deploy applications as pods, and Kubernetes must:

 Decide which node gets the pod

-Enforce rules & constraints
+Enforce placement rules

+Respect resource availability

-Handle resource pressure
+Handle runtime pressure

-Decide who gets killed first
+Decide who gets evicted first

-Everything you asked fits into these 3 scheduler phases:
+All Kubernetes scheduling logic fits into three logical phases.

+Kubernetes Scheduler Phases
-Phase	What happens
+Phase	Responsibility
 Filtering	Which nodes are even allowed
 Scoring	Which allowed node is best
-Enforcement	What happens at runtime

-Keep this frame.
-Now let’s go step-by-step.
+Binding / Enforcement	Pod is bound; runtime rules apply

+Keep this model in your head.
+Everything below maps to one of these phases.

-1️⃣ Node Labels (Foundation — EVERYTHING depends on this) What is a Node Label?
+1️⃣ Node Labels (The Absolute Foundation)
+What Is a Node Label?

-A label is just metadata on a node.
+A node label is simple metadata attached to a node.

 kubectl label node node-1 disktype=ssd
 kubectl label node node-2 disktype=hdd

-Now nodes look like:
+Result:

 node-1 → disktype=ssd

 node-2 → disktype=hdd

-Important truths (production):
+Critical Production Truths

 Labels do nothing by themselves

 They are only selectors

-Scheduler never invents labels
+The scheduler never invents labels

 Labels must exist before scheduling

+If labels change later, existing pods are not rescheduled

-Think of labels as stickers on machines.
+📌 Think of labels as stickers on machines.

-2️⃣ Node Selector (The dumbest, strictest filter)
+2️⃣ Node Selector (Simple, Strict, Legacy)
-What it is
+What It Is

 A hard filter:

-“Pod MUST run on a node with this label — or fail.”
+“This pod MUST run on a node with this label — or never run.”

 spec:
   nodeSelector:
     disktype: ssd

-What scheduler does internally
+Scheduler Behavior

-Looks at all nodes
+Scheduler scans all nodes

 Removes nodes without disktype=ssd

-If zero nodes left → Pod stays Pending forever
+If zero nodes remain → pod stays Pending forever

-Production reality
+Production Reality

 ❌ No OR logic
 ❌ No weights
+❌ No expressions
 ❌ No fallback
-❌ No expressions

 ✅ Fast
 ✅ Predictable
-✅ Good for simple cases

-When real teams use it

-Very small clusters

-Legacy manifests

-One-off batch jobs
+⚠️ Mostly avoided in modern production

-⚠️ In real production, NodeSelector is usually avoided because Node Affinity replaced it.
+➡️ Node Affinity replaced it

-3️⃣ Node Affinity (Real scheduling control)
+3️⃣ Node Affinity (Real Scheduling Control)

-Node Affinity = NodeSelector on steroids
+Node Affinity = NodeSelector on steroids.

 Two types:

-Required (hard rule)

-Preferred (soft rule)
+Required → hard rule (filtering)

+Preferred → soft rule (scoring)

-3.1 Required Node Affinity (Hard gate)
+3.1 Required Node Affinity (Hard Gate)
-YAML
 affinity:
   nodeAffinity:
     requiredDuringSchedulingIgnoredDuringExecution: